Is Ham a Safe Food for Dogs To Eat?

 A little bit of cooked ham as an occasional treat for a healthy dog is fine, she says.
 But a pet with a sensitive stomach or other existing health conditions might react badly to even a thumbnail-sized piece.

-If your dog sneaks some ham off the table or you're experimenting to see whether it agrees with your dog, watch for signs of a bad reaction, including:
+If your dog sneaks some ham off the table at Thanksgiving or Christmas or you're experimenting to see whether it agrees with your dog, watch for signs of a bad reaction, including:

 If signs don't resolve soon, call your veterinarian.